Grenada–Mexico relations: History

 In 2004 Hurricane Ivan hit Grenada and destroyed the nation's Parliament building.
 Mexico financially contributed $13.5 million Eastern Caribbean dollars to the building of Grenada's new Parliament building.
 The new building was inaugurated in June 2014 and was attended by non-resident Mexican Ambassador Oscar Esparza-Vargas.
 In honor of Mexico's contribution, Grenada named the House of Parliament's library as Mexico Library, to commemorate the close ties between the two countries.

 In March 2018, Mexican Foreign Minister Luis Videgaray Caso paid a visit to Grenada.
-Each year, the Mexican government offers scholarships for nationals of Grenada to study postgraduate studies at Mexican higher education institutions.
+In 2021, Mexico sent doctors to Grenada to assist with the fight against COVID-19 on the island-nation.